 With a glass facade, marble floors, and overstuffed red couches, the atrium-like lobby at the Wingate is surprisingly colorful and airy.
 The hotel is suitable for business travelers, on account of its meeting room and 24-hour computer station, as well as families, who appreciate the spaciousness of the rooms (which are larger than most of the ones found at mid-range NYC hotels).

 Just a few minutes' walk from the Empire State Building, Times Square, and a host of other tourist attractions, but the hotel itself is in a not-so-interesting part of the city

-Located three long blocks west of the Empire State Building and seven blocks south of one of the busiest intersections in the world, at 42nd and Broadway in Times Square, the Wingate Wyndham Manhattan Midtown is in a very convenient location.
+Located three long blocks west of the Empire State Building and seven blocks south of one of the busiest intersections in the world, Times Square's 42nd St. and Broadway, the Wingate Wyndham Manhattan Midtown is in a very convenient location.
 But those blocks make a big difference when it comes to the atmosphere around the hotel.
 While the neighborhood is hardly quiet -- it's two blocks from Penn Station, one of the busiest train stations in the country -- the area is significantly less touristed than its neighbor to the north, especially at night.